Jules (film): Production

 Principal photography began in New Jersey on September 10, 2021.
-Filming was done in Boonton and Chatham.
+Filming was done in Boonton, Chatham and Pompton Plains.
 The film entered post-production in February 2022.

 Release

 The film premiered at the Sonoma International Film Festival on March 22, 2023.
 In April 2023, Bleecker Street acquired North American distribution rights to the film, setting it for a theatrical release on August 11, 2023.

 Jules was released for digital platforms on September 12, 2023, followed by a Blu-ray and DVD release on October 10, 2023.